Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

 \item GPT-4o: OpenAI's LLM, released in 2024.
 It achieves performance on par with GPT-4 Turbo in code generation, while offering faster inference and lower API costs. \end{itemize} These models cover closed-source and open-source models, providing a more representative and generalizable comparison for evaluating NFQC in generated code.

 \paragraph{Generation Strategy}

-In our experiment, we employed SWE-agent as the generation framework.
-Each model has its identical configuration parameters, and interacts with the environment through command-line tool use.
+In our experiment, we employed SWE-agent \cite{yang2024sweagent} as the generation framework.
+Each model has its own identical configuration parameters, and interacts with the environment through command-line tool.
 The agent supports various stopping criteria and cost control strategies.
 In the first stage, we set a cost limit of \$1 per instance for each model, without restricting the number of retries.
 This configuration balanced computational cost with the ability to maximize resolved instances, which provides more baseline resolved patches for subsequent analysis.
 In the final stage, we limited the number of retries to 1, where the agent produced one patch per instance before moving to the next instance.
 This multi-round generation design more closely mirrors how humans interact with LLMs in practice \cite{Zhong0S24}.
 The configuration is shown in \autoref{fig:configurations}.

 \paragraph{Evaluation System} The evaluation system was designed to assess the generated patches across three NFQC dimensions: \textbf{performance efficiency} (including runtime and memory usage), \textbf{security}, and \textbf{maintainability}, along with functional correctness as a prerequisite.
 Thus, we measured four metrics in the experiment.
-It consisted of two main components:

-The first component focused on functional verification and performance measurement.
+It consisted of two main components: The first component focused on functional verification and performance measurement.
 For each instance, we used Docker to create an isolated environment, cloned the corresponding repository, applied the generated patch, and executed the test cases provided by SWE-bench Lite.
 This step verified whether the patch was functionally correct and resolved the given issue.
 For patches that resolved the given issues, we further measured the total execution time required to run the entire test suite and the peak memory usage during the execution.